philmtd/css-fx-layout/README.md

 ## Why?

-At work I use Angular (and Angular flex-layout) a lot and I've come to like the convenient layout directives Angular flex-layout offers.
+Initially I created this library because I liked the convenient syntax of Angular flex-layout and wanted to use it in non-Angular projects.
-Recently I found myself creating a plain static website and I wanted to make sure it works without unnecessary JavaScript.
-As I didn't use Angular or any other JS framework, I had to either layout everything in (S)CSS or create a library that tries to provide a similar experience to what I liked from Angular's flex-layout.
-This was when I created this.
+By now Angular flex-layout has been deprecated and this library can be a replacement for most of the popular parts.